isomerpages/ogp-parkingsg/pages/Terms of Use.md

 6.7.
 Without prejudice and in addition to GovTech’s other rights:

-6.7.1.in no event shall GovTech’s total cumulative liability arising out of or in connection with these Terms of Use to you exceed the amount of fees or payment received by GovTech (and not paid or given to any Third Party by GovTech) from you for the Service in the 12 months preceding the date of the first cause of action; and
+6.7.1. in no event shall GovTech’s total cumulative liability arising out of or in connection with these Terms of Use to you exceed the amount of fees or payment received by GovTech (and not paid or given to any Third Party by GovTech) from you for the Service in the 12 months preceding the date of the first cause of action; and

-6.7.2.no action may be brought by you against GovTech arising out of or in connection with these Terms of Use more than one (1) year after the cause of action arose.
+6.7.2. no action may be brought by you against GovTech arising out of or in connection with these Terms of Use more than one (1) year after the cause of action arose.